 The College of Nursing may ask a student to submit to a drug and alcohol screening at any time faculty members feel the student may be under the influence of drugs or alcohol.
-This includes but is not limited to the following circumstances: evidence of drugs or alcohol on or about the student's person or in the student's possession, conduct on
+This includes but is not limited to the following circumstances: evidence of drugs or alcohol on or about the student's person or in the student's possession, conduct on the student's part that suggests possible use or influence of drugs or alcohol, negative performance patterns, or excessive and unexplained absenteeism or tardiness.

-- 1. Students will be asked to submit to an immediate oral drug and alcohol screening test conducted by a College of Nursing faculty member. - Students may also be given a drug screen authorization form and asked to immediately complete a urine drug screen at one of the Southwest Laboratories location options provided. - 3.
+1. Students will be asked to submit to an immediate oral drug and alcohol screening test conducted by a College of Nursing faculty member.

+- Students may also be given a drug screen authorization form and asked to immediately complete a urine drug screen at one of the Southwest Laboratories location options provided. - 3.
 Students will be required to show picture identification upon arrival.
-A driver's license or passport are acceptable forms of identification. - 4.
-The cost for all screening and medical review (if deemed necessary) will be the responsibility of the student. - 5.
+A driver's license or passport are acceptable forms of identification. - The cost for all screening and medical review (if deemed necessary) will be the responsibility of the student - 5.
 A screen with questionable results will be sent by the lab for a medical review.
 Costs for review and retest will be the responsibility of the student. - 6.
 A negative report, excluding a positive nicotine result, is necessary to continue in the program of study in the College of Nursing. - 7.
 Students who are being screened for cause will be transported to the screening facility by a GCU established company.
 Faculty should contact Tanya Smith at 602-388-3850.